mulesoft-consulting/githubactions-api-template-mule4/README.md

 - **ENV** is the execution environemnt
 - **ANYPOINT_ENV** is cloudhub's environment name

+The pipeline generates a new certificate before validating the project and deploying.
+The certificate is a P12 and has the app name used to initialize the project as a prefix.
+The certificate is created by default in the `certificates/` folder located in `resources/`.

 The pipeline uses secrets that are detailed in the next section.

 ### Setup Secrets